uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 #### `cjs` extension

-Please adjust your `metro.config.js` file to look like this:
+Create `metro.config.js` file and make sure it looks like this:

 ```js
 // filename: metro.config.js